instayu/html-5-calander/Git-Gotchas-and-Tips.md

 * A branch is a parallel set of commits from an existing commit.

-* `git branch foo <commit>` starts this branch, foo, from <commit>
+* `git branch foo <commit>` starts this branch, `foo`, from <commit>

 * Everything else is just different ways to specify <commit> (as with most things in git).

-`git branch foo` starts foo from whichever commit you're on currently (aka HEAD - normally the tip of your checked out branch).
+`git branch foo` starts `foo` from whichever commit you're on currently (aka HEAD - normally the tip of your checked out branch).

-`git branch foo upstream/bar` starts foo from the commit referenced by upstream/bar, which is the tip of the 'bar' branch, on the remote called 'upstream'.
+`git branch foo upstream/bar` starts `foo` from the commit referenced by upstream/bar, which is the tip of the `bar` branch, on the remote called 'upstream'.

-`git branch foo bar` starts foo from the commit referenced by bar, which is the tip of your local 'bar' branch (which may or may not be different from the upstream/bar commit.
+`git branch foo bar` starts `foo` from the commit referenced by `bar`, which is the tip of your local `bar` branch (which may or may not be different from the upstream/bar commit.
 In fact your bar may have nothing to do with upstream/bar)

 * And sugar on top of `git branch` + `git checkout`